smileidentity/smile-identity-core-python/README.md

 #### Testing

 Tests are based on `pytest`.

+If your virtual environment is active, run `poetry run pytest` from the root of the project to run the tests.

-To run tests run `pytest` in the root folder of the project
+If you are outside the virtual environment, run `poetry run pytest` from the root of the project to run the tests.

 #### Deployment

 To release a new version:

+- Bump the version number in `pyproject.toml` (the version in `smile_id_core/__init__.py` will pick this up)
-- Update the version number in setup.py
+- Update `changelog.md` with the new version number and the changes made
-- Run `python setup.py sdist` to build package.
+- Run `poetry build` to build package.
+- Ensure your PyPI credentials are propery configured
-- Run `twine upload dist/*` to publish package.
+- Run `poetry publish` to publish package.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/smileidentity/smile-identity-core-python
+Bug reports and pull requests are welcome on GitHub at https://github.com/smileidentity/smile-identity-core-python-3

 Please format the code with [black](https://github.com/psf/black) prior to submitting pull requests, by running:
 ```
-black .
+poetry run black .
 ```
 from the project's root.